 If you’re anything like me you’ve been patiently waiting all summer for your sunflowers to bloom.
 We’ve really had a banner year with our sunflower patch.
 We grew several varieties which produced weeks worth of enjoyment well into October.
-Sadly, they are beginning to fade as we head deeper into fall….which brings me to the topic of my post!
+Sadly, they are beginning to fade as we head deeper into fall….which brings me to the main topic of my post!

 - Toast the seeds for eating or gifting

-- Dry seeds for planting next season
+- Dry seeds for planting next season (we’ll show you how)

 - Dry seeds for feeding wild birds or chickens